spec-framework/documentation/output/book.md

 *Spec* model\.

+    Note: JF: check structure.

 ##2\.
 The heart of Spec
 <a name="sec_heart_of_spec"></a>

+All user interfaces in
+*Spec* are constructed through the composition of existing user interfaces\.
+To define a user interface, it is sufficient to define the model of the user interface\.
+The UI elements that correspond to this model are instantiated by *Spec*, depending on the underlying UI framework\.
+It is the composition of this model and these UI elements that makes up the resulting widget that is shown to the user, i\.e\. the resulting user interface\.
+Hence, since all UIs are constructed through **composition** of other UI's, and it is sufficient to define the **model** to define the UI, the root class of all UIs is named `ComposableModel`\.
+So, to define a new user interface, a subclass of `ComposableModel` needs to be created\.

-Spec is built around three axes that are inspired by the MVP pattern\.
+As said above, Spec is inspired by the MVP pattern\.
-These axes materialize themselves as the following three methods:
+It is built around three axes that materialize themselves as the following three methods in `ComposableModel`:
 `initializeWidgets`,
 `initializePresenter`, and
 `defaultSpec`\.

-    Note: For JF we need to talk about the name of the class, you need to subclass it to make a new UI

-&nbsp;

-    Note: For JF add some blah of the interplay/how the 3 work together to build the overall UI and we discuss the role of the 3 methods here

-&nbsp;

-    Note: to Johan: should we introduce ComposableModel somewhere?

-We first detail some necessary terminology before discussing each of these methods in more detail\.

-To avoid possible misunderstandings in this text due to confusion in terminology, we define four terms:

-<dl><dt>UI Element
-</dt><dd>an interactive graphical element displayed as part of the Graphical User Interface.</dd><dt>UI Model
-</dt><dd>an object that contains the state and behavior of one or several UI elements.</dd><dt>Widget
-</dt><dd>the union of a UI Element and its UI model.</dd><dt>Basic widgets
-</dt><dd>low level widgets like a list, a button, etc. They are not composed of other widgets.</dd></dl>
+These methods are hence typically found in the model for each user interface\.
+In this section we describe the responsibility for each method, i\.e\. how these three work together to build the overall UI\.

-###2\.1\.  the *initializeWidgets* method  <sub>\(the MVP View\)</sub>
+###2\.1\.  the *initializeWidgets* method

-This method is used to instantiate the different widgets that are part of the UI and store them in their respective instance variables\.
+This method is used to instantiate the models for the different widgets that will be part of the UI and store them in their respective instance variables\.
+Instantiation of the models will in turn result in the instantiation and initialization of the different widgets that make up the UI\.
-The configuration and default values of each widget are specified here as well\.
+Consequently, configuration and default values of each widget are specified here as well, which is why this method is called **initializeWidgets**\.
 This focus in this method is to specify what the widgets will look like and what their self\-contained behavior is\.
 The behavior to update model state, e\.g\. when pressing a `Save` button, is described in this method as well\.